shiroyasha/blog-source/source/posts/thor-awesome-cli-apps.html.md

 ## Summary

 Thor is one of the great tools to keep in your arsenal.
 I am frequently facing a task where I need to create a simple script but the one who will use it will be someone else.
-In those cases Thor comes very handy.
+In those cases Thor comes in very handy.

 Happy hacking!